slsu0424/slsu0424.github.io/_posts/2023-08-25-should-ai-replace-the-humble-fax-machine-in-the-doctor's-office.md

 That's not productivity, that's a nuisance.

-The article states that instead of healthtech companies developing new software, they'll develop ”AI ‘people’ who are cheap, fast, cheerful and empathic.”
+The article states that instead of healthtech companies developing new software, they'll develop "AI ‘people’ who are cheap, fast, cheerful and empathic.”
 However, if I'm a patient, I want a human being to help me feel better.
 The thought of a machine having empathy discounts any reason to see a doctor at all.

 A good piece of software is one that will handle the simple things like document capture, reconciliation, etc.  I agree with the article that the first revolution will be non-clinical use cases.
 If AI can help us get past that hurdle, then I think we will have achieved productivity.